tech-laila/used_cars_prices/README.md

 # used_cars_prices
-Descripition of price calculation for different used cars The purposes of the dataset is to support different companies define the price of sale for similar cars in a secondary market.
+Descripition of price calculation for different used cars.
+The purposes of the dataset is to support different companies define the price of sale for similar cars in a secondary market.

 Sales of used cars is a market with many suppliers and customers and the pricing of vehicles